Mayakkam Enna: Development

 In late 2008, it was reported that director Selvaraghavan and his brother, actor Dhanush planned to begin a film titled Idhu Maalai Nerathu Mayakkam, under their sister Vimalageetha's production banner RK Productions; the film was supposed to be made on a shoestring budget within three months, and Andrea Jeremiah was cast as the female lead, who previously collaborated with Selvaraghavan in Aayirathil Oruvan (2010).
 Despite filming being reportedly completed, it was shelved during the post-production phase.

-After completing work on Aayirathil Oruvan, Selvaraghavan decided to collaborate with Dhanush on a project titled Mayakkam Enna, which was meant to be a "breather" owing to the extensive production period spent on Aayirathil Oruvan.
+After completing work on Aayirathil Oruvan, Selvaraghavan decided to collaborate with Dhanush on a project titled Mayakkam Enna, which was meant to be a "breather" owing to the long production period spent on Aayirathil Oruvan.
 Closer to the release, it was reported that the film was a revival of Idhu Maalai Nerathu Mayakkam, but Selvaraghavan clarified that the films were unrelated.

 Selvaraghavan retained most of the crew members from his previous film, including cinematographer Ramji, musician G. V. Prakash Kumar and editor Kola Bhaskar.
 Prakash left the project due to "money and time issues" and was replaced by Selvaraghavan's regular collaborator Yuvan Shankar Raja.
 However, he was later replaced by Prakash by early 2011.